ThunderFly-aerospace/docs/avionics/AIRDOS03/index.md

 ### Key Features

 * Fully compatible with [TF-ATMON](/instruments/TF-ATMON) and Pixhawk ecosystem
-  * MAVlink sensor for direct connection to FMU
+  * Serial MAVlink sensor for direct connection to FMU
 * Lightweight and low-power (5 V @ 3 mA)
 * Spectral data output for scientific analysis
 * Can operate in real-time streaming mode or store data onboard